eaquino01/COM421_Website_Project/README.md

 --What I would have done differently--

-There are some parts in the .html files that have some stylistic elements, mainly '<strong>' and '<em>' as I did not want to write redundant code in CSS.
-I also wanted to add some more text in the 'About Me' section, but I felt like I didn't need to add more because it would seem unprofessional.
+There are some parts in the .html files that have some stylistic elements, as I did not want to write redundant code in CSS.
+I also wanted to add some more text in the
+'About Me' section, but I felt like I didn't need to add more because it would seem unprofessional.
 Additionally, I wanted to add more padding between the contact information and 'Resume | Download Resume (PDF)' on my 'Resume' page.
 It looks scrunched up, but it doesn't look too bad.
 I would also want to reduce the padding between text on my 'Resume' page, as it feels spaced out and a lot of white space is taking up the page.